oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: 952-1381-5-ND
 [Datasheet](https://cdn.harwin.com/pdfs/60page104.pdf)
-Reasons: Design requirement for communication from the Cubesat.
+Reasons: Design requirement for communication from the Cubesat and allows for communication between the LGR and the System Controller.

 #### CF2 Linx Technologies Inc. CONMCX003.062:
 Part: MCX Connector
 Vendor: Digi-Key
 Vendor Part No.: CONMCX003.062-ND
 [Datasheet](http://www.linxtechnologies.com/resources/documents/mcx_rp-mcx_specs.pdf)
 Reasons: Connector for RF signal to the antenna on the back panel.
 Set at the back of the board next to the 40-Pinout so it can hook-up easily to the back panel of the Cubesat.

 #### U5A Fairchild Semiconductor NC7SZ05P5X:
 Part: Inverter